beyond-the-cloud-dev/apex-consts/README.md

 # Consts

-Consts framework allows keeping apex's constants in an ordered way.
+The Constants Framework provides a structured approach for managing constants in the Apex.

 ## Example